 4,000 Shincheonji congregants also offered to donate blood plasma in a good faith effort to assist with the Korean CDC’s attempts to produce a vaccine.

 In December 2017, a Shincheonji congregant named Gu Ji-in suffocated and died during the coercive conversion process.
 To date, the CCK pastors responsible for this crime were never held accountable.
-Such tactics are indicative of cult like behavior and constitute—by any definition of the term—flagrant human rights abuses, but strategic alliances with government officials have shielded the CCK from legal consequences.
+Such tactics are indicative of cult like behavior and constitute—by any definition of the term—flagrant human rights abuses, but the CCK have been shielded from legal consequences.

 Charges of Murder Against Lee Man Hee